2.4 Manual Muscle Testing & ROM Goniometry for PTAs

 Key Takeaways

-- Manual muscle testing (MMT) grades run from 0 (no contraction) to 5 (full ROM against gravity with maximal resistance); grades 2, 3, and 4 are the most clinically actionable for tracking progress.
+- Manual muscle test (MMT) grades run from 0 (no contraction) to 5 (full ROM against gravity with maximal resistance); the transition at grade 3 (full ROM against gravity, no resistance) is the most-tested threshold.

-- PTAs may perform MMT and goniometry for data collection within the plan of care, but PTAs do not interpret findings to change the diagnosis or rewrite the plan — that remains the physical therapist's role.
+- PTAs perform MMT and goniometry for data collection within the plan of care but do not interpret findings to change the diagnosis or rewrite the plan; that remains the physical therapist's role.

 - Goniometer placement uses three landmarks: stationary arm aligned with the proximal segment, fulcrum over the joint axis, moving arm aligned with the distal segment.

-- An MMT grade is invalid if the patient cannot be positioned correctly (gravity-eliminated vs against-gravity), if pain limits effort, or if substitution occurs.
+- An MMT grade is invalid if positioning is wrong (gravity-eliminated vs against-gravity), if pain limits effort, or if substitution occurs.

 Manual Muscle Testing (MMT) Grades